DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 The course you take to get a PGCE is a mixture of learning education theory, and being placed in a school classroom to learn from experience.

-Another qualification is a PGDE, which stand for ‘postgraduate diploma in education’.
+Another qualification is a PGDE, which stands for ‘postgraduate diploma in education’.
 A PGDE course is very similar to a PGCE, the difference being the amount of academic credits you are awarded at the end of your course.

 If you want to teach in a state school in England, you will also need to get ‘qualified teacher status’ (QTS) alongside your PGCE or PGDE course.